3lvia/designsystem/packages/elvis/README.md

    ```

    The type should be "breaking_changes", "bug_fix", "new_feature" or "patch".
 Changes describes what changes
-   has been done, while fixes describes steps the user have to do to fix their code to be up to date.
+   have been done, while fixes describes steps the user has to do to fix their code to be up to date.
-   Components links to all related components, pages links to all related pages.
+   Components links to all related components, and pages links to all related pages.

 3. **Commit & push**: to your branch.
-Husky should run scripts before you are able to commit or push to ensure
+Husky should run scripts before you can commit or push to ensure
    everything is built and all tests are running.
 If you are doing just documentation updates skip these
    scripts with `--no-verify`.
 4. **Pull request**: Create a pull request with all the changes at the